tariusagi/productivity-tips/wsl/README.md

 # Tips for Windows Subsystem for Linux

+## Disable beep

+To disable the beep in bash you need to uncomment (or add if not already there) the line `set bell-style none` in your `/etc/inputrc` file.
+It will take effect next time using the shell.

 ## Mount Windows drive

 To mount an existing drive, such as E:, to a mount point, such as `/mnt/e`, in